 - chopped fresh herbs, such as coriander and flat leaf parsley (optional)

-- To a large mixing bowl add your 150g flour, 140g yoghurt, 1 tsp olive oil and a pinch of sea salt.
+- To a large mixing bowl add 150g flour, 140g yoghurt, 1 teaspoon olive oil and a pinch of sea salt.
 Mix with a fork, until it starts to clump together

 - With your hands press your dough into a large ball and then divide in half and shape into 2 balls